Skip to main content

-This new two-page publication of the UF/IFAS Plant Pathology Department describes symptoms of most common strawberry diseases in Florida and summarizes the efficacy of fungicides labeled for management of such diseases.
-It is best viewed as a PDF.
+This new two-page publication of the UF/IFAS Department of Plant Pathology describes symptoms of most common strawberry diseases in Florida and summarizes the efficacy of fungicides labeled for management of such diseases.
+This publication is best viewed as a PDF.

 Fungal